xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 All my friends know I drive fast, but they are still willing to travel with me.

 <!-- ## Look, boy, fear nothing and keep moving. -->

-End of excerpt.
+Excerpted from a long letter.
 {: .notice--info}

 Wrote on .
-Ready to leave the UK and return to my home.
+Ready to leave Britain and return to my home.